braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 ![][1]

-### Step 2: Define your recommendation
+### Step 2: Define your recommendation {#recommendation-type}

 Next, select the recommendation type.
 Both recommendation types use the last 6 months of item interaction (purchase or custom event) data.

-- **Most popular:** Calculates the items from the catalog that are interacted with most often by users in the entire workspace.
+- **Most popular:** Calculates the items from the catalog that users interact with most often in the entire workspace.
-- **Personalized:** Uses transformers, a new kind of deep learning, to predict each individual user's next most likely set of items to purchase or interact with.
+- **Personalized:** Uses transformers, a new kind of deep learning, to predict each user's next most likely set of items to purchase or interact with.
 We calculate up to 30 of the next most likely items ranked from most to least likely.
-- **Most Recent:** Surfaces each user's most recent purchases.
+- **Most recent:** Surfaces each user's most recent purchases.

 ![][2-1]